 Chapin White is a senior policy researcher at the RAND Corporation, specializing in health economics, and a Pardee RAND Graduate School faculty member.
 His work combines quantitative and qualitative methods and focuses on provider payment reform and the implementation and impacts of the Affordable Care Act (ACA).

-White is currently leading the development of RAND's Health Care Payment and Delivery Simulation Model (PADSIM), and recently completed an analysis of health reform options for the state of Oregon.
-In other recent work, White has analyzed the spillover effects of Accountable Care Organizations (ACOs) on the Medicare fee-for-service program.
-White recently completed a quantitative policy analysis of state coordinated ("Section 1332") waivers for the National Institute for Health Care Reform, and led an analysis of alternatives to the "Cadillac" tax using RAND's COMPARE microsimulation model.
+White is currently leading the development and application of RAND's Health Care Payment and Delivery Simulation Model (PADSIM), and recently completed an analysis of health reform options for the state of Oregon.
+In other recent work, White has analyzed the spillover effects of Accountable Care Organizations (ACOs) on the Medicare fee-for-service program, out-of-network hospital care in New Jersey, and alternatives to the "Cadillac" tax using RAND's COMPARE microsimulation model.

 He has been a lead researcher on two multi-site qualitative studies of the impacts of health reform—the first, funded by the Robert Wood Johnson Foundation, examined ACA-driven changes in health insurance markets in eight metropolitan areas; the second, funded by the American Medical Association, examined the impacts of payment reform on physicians and their practices.
 White has conducted projects analyzing the effects of changes in Medicare payments for inpatient hospital care on hospitals' operating expenses, the prices paid by private insurers, and the volume of services provided.